Matthew 22, "Render Unto Caesar", Correctly Understood

 21 They say unto him, Caesar's.
 Then saith he unto them, Render therefore unto Caesar the things which are Caesar's; and unto God the things that are God's.

 What is God's?
 Everything.
 What is Caesar's?
-The coin clearly shows the specific things which are Caesar’s: idolatry and blasphemy.
+The coin clearly illustrated two specific things which are Caesar’s: idolatry and blasphemy.

 22 When they had heard these words, they marvelled, and left him, and went their way.

 Why did they marvel at this, if it was only so simple as "pay the tax"?
-They marveled because Jesus had given a single answer acceptable to both the Jews and to the Romans and Herodians.
-The Jews understood the coin's idolatry and blasphemy as the things of Caesar, while the Romans and Herodians thought the coin itself was the subject of "render unto Caesar".
+They marveled because Jesus had given a single answer acceptable to both the Jews and to the Romans and Herodians, though understood in different ways.
+The Jews understood the idolatry and blasphemy as the things of Caesar, while the Romans and Herodians thought the coin itself was the subject of "render unto Caesar".

 It’s unfortunate when Christians ignore the marvelous lesson and hear only "pay the tax".